 Inch Island (‘An Inse’) is an island in Loch Swilly connected to the mainland by two man-made embankments created by the Lough Swilly Railway Company in 1855 by draining marshland beside the island resulting in the creation of a freshwater lake (now Inch Wildfowl Reserve).
 One of the embankments carries a road and the other is now part of the reserve and a walkway surrounding the Lake.

-The population of Inch in 2011 was 448 and the island is approximately 13 sq km.
+The population of Inch Island in 2011 was 448 and the island is approximately 13 sq km.

 The wildlife reserve is one of the most important in Ireland for the thousands of migratory birds arriving every winter, which includes 4 hides for bird watching located at different points around the reserve.
 The walk around the reserve is an 8 km looped walk